bitcraze/crazyflie-firmware/tools/system_id/README.md

 1. Mount CF
 2. Switch to crazyflie-lib-python with branch `feature-emergency-stop` in order to be able to CTRL+C a script safely.
+3. Build firmware with configuration `make sysid_defconfig`
-3. Flash firmware from dev-systemId branch
+4. Flash firmware
-4. Run `python3 calibscale.py --uri <URI>` and follow the prompts to calibrate the load cell.
+5. Run `python3 calibscale.py --uri <URI>` and follow the prompts to calibrate the load cell.
 This will create an output file `calibration.yaml` with the calibration data.
 The other scripts will read this file (other name can be specified as command line argument).

 ### Ramping Motors